mbodm/pingalive-dotnet/README.md

 ![Screenshot](screenshot.png)

 ### What it is
-- It´s a very tiny (~100 lines of code) command line executable for Windows.
+- It´s a very tiny (~100 lines of code) command-line executable for Windows.
 - When executed, it continuously pings a specific server, until closed.
 - It´s used for internet connection testing, for my personal use.